mvolkmann/blog/src/swift.md

 }
 ```

-For a bottom-tested loop that always runs at least once, use a `repeat` loop.
+For a bottom-tested loop that always runs at least once,
+use a `repeat`-`while` loop.

 ```swift
 repeat {